-If you answered yes to any of those questions, that is why you have neck pain.
-There are hundreds of common habits that cause neck pain, but these are the most common and thus the one’s we will focus on today.
+If you answered yes to any of the above questions, that could be why your neck hurts.
+There are hundreds of habits that cause neck pain, but those are the most common and thus the one’s we will focus on today.
 If I don’t help you figure out what is causing your neck pain in this post, please contact me, and I will try my best to help!

 Daily stretches, regular back workouts, and posture adjustments throughout the day should help ease or eliminate your pain.